Federal judge denies Manhattan DA's request to block House GOP subpoena of ex-prosecutor

 "I'm talking about the subpoena.
 That's what's in front of me, not all the political rhetoric that's been flying back and forth that's all color, it's all theater but it's not what's in front of me," the judge said.

-The judge also said the committee's potential to draft legislation from their inquiry is a valid legislative purpose.

-"The Court will not, and indeed cannot, block congressional investigation into hypothetical future legislation based on Bragg's speculation that such legislation would not pass constitutional muster," the judge wrote.
+Out of the gate, Vyskocil questioned an attorney representing the Manhattan district attorney's office on their arguments that Rep. Jim Jordan and the Judiciary Committee do not have a legislative purpose in subpoenaing Pomerantz.

-During the hearing, lawyers for Bragg's office had conceded that the use of federal funding is a valid legislative purpose but argued $5,000 in federal funds were used in the Trump Organization tax fraud case that ended in a conviction in December, not the indictment of the former president himself.
+Lawyers for Bragg's office conceded that the use of federal funding is a valid legislative purpose but argued $5,000 in federal funds were used in the Trump Organization tax fraud case that ended in a conviction in December, not the indictment of the former president himself.

+"The cases tell me, if I find a valid legislative purpose, I am not allowed to look at the motivations on either side," Vyskocil said.
+"It's not my place under all the case law to tell them what and how they ought to conduct their inquiry."

+An attorney for the Judiciary Committee said it intends to investigate what they believe is a politically motivated prosecution of Trump by Bragg's office.

+Vyskocil also questioned whether Pomerantz's recently published book about the investigation into Trump waives the DA's office right to confidentiality over information already published in the book.
+An attorney for Bragg's office argued that the former prosecutor ignored cautions from his former employer before publishing the book, so the district attorney's office should not be penalized.

-The Judiciary Committee attorney during the hearing also described what the deposition in Washington, DC, might look like for the former prosecutor.
+Should Vyskocil side with the Judiciary Committee and allow the subpoena to go forward, its attorney described what the deposition in Washington, DC, might look like for the former prosecutor.

 "Mr. Pomerantz is free to assert privilege if he shows up tomorrow with respect to particular questions, then the committee can ask questions to elicit the basis of privilege and they can adjudicate them on a question-by-question basis," the committee attorney said.